-When you’re outside the annual open enrollment period, you have limited opportunities to buy a health insurance plan.
-You can enroll in an individual plan mid-year if you experience a qualifying life event or become eligible for a federal health insurance program, like Medicare or Medicaid.
-However, these situations may not apply to every individual.
+When you’re outside the Open Enrollment Period, you have few opportunities to buy health coverage.
+You can enroll in an individual plan mid-year if you have a qualifying life event or are eligible for a federal health insurance program, like Medicare or Medicaid.
+However, these situations may not apply to everyone.

-You can consider a short-term health insurance plan if you need medical coverage outside of open enrollment.
-Short-term health plans provide temporary coverage and are available year-round from private exchanges.
-While they’re typically inexpensive, they come with many limitations that make them different from traditional health plans.
+A short-term health insurance plan provides medical coverage outside of Open Enrollment.
+These plans are temporary and available year-round from private exchanges.
+While they’re typically inexpensive, they have many limitations that make them different from major medical plans.

 This article will explain everything you need to know about short-term health insurance plans to decide if one is right for you and your family.

-Short-term health insurance plans, also known as gap coverage or temporary health insurance, provide individuals with temporary medical insurance when they lose permanent health coverage outside open enrollment.
+Short-term health plans, also known as gap coverage or temporary health insurance, provide individuals with temporary medical insurance if they don’t have permanent health coverage outside Open Enrollment.
 These plans typically offer limited health coverage.

-While all public exchange health plans must comply with Affordable Care Act (ACA) regulations, such as providing minimum essential coverage (MEC), temporary health plans don’t have to adhere to the ACA.
-That’s because short-term plans don’t meet the ACA definition of individual plans.
+All public and private exchange health plans must comply with Affordable Care Act (ACA) regulations, such as providing minimum essential coverage (MEC).
+But, temporary health plans don’t have to follow the ACA.
+That’s because short-term medical plans don’t meet the ACA definition of individual health insurance.

-Therefore, these plans may offer limited coverage.
+Short-term plans differ from ACA plans.
+For example, they offer limited coverage.
 You may not be eligible to participate if you have a pre-existing condition.
-Additionally, insurers can differ premiums based on health status or gender with a practice known as medical underwriting.
+Insurers can also charge different premiums based on health status, gender, or other potential risk factors.
+This practice is known as medical underwriting.

-Because they offer fewer protections for individuals than group or individual health insurance plans, 14 states and the District of Columbia prohibit the sale of short-term health policies entirely1.
+Because they offer fewer protections than group or individual health insurance plans, 14 states and the District of Columbia prohibit the sale of short-term health policies1.

 The following states ban short-term health plans:

-Because they’re not ACA-compliant plans, the federal government doesn’t require them to cover pre-existing conditions, maternity care, mental health services, or other essential benefits.
-If you need these services covered, they may be out-of-pocket costs.
+Because they’re not ACA-compliant plans, the federal government doesn’t require them to cover the following out-of-pocket costs:

-What each short-term plan covers depends on the type of plan, location, and the insurer.
-However, under the new federal requirements, insurers must now provide individuals with a clear disclaimer explaining the plan’s covered services and any limitations.
+Insurance companies must provide individuals with a disclaimer explaining the plan’s covered healthcare services and any limitations.
 So, review the plan details carefully before you enroll.

 Short-term medical insurance plans are generally a more affordable coverage option than comprehensive medical plans.
-In many cases, the monthly premium can be less than $200.
-But actual prices vary based on an individual’s location, age, gender, medical history, insurance carrier, and other factors3.
+In many cases, the monthly premium can be less than $2003.

 The following are the advantages of short-term health insurance coverage:

 While they have their advantages, temporary insurance plans aren’t without drawbacks.
-Before enrolling, you should consider whether these types of plans will meet your needs.
+Before enrolling, you should consider whether these plans will meet your needs.

 The following are potential downsides of temporary health insurance plans:

-Now that you understand the pros and cons, you may be wondering if short-term coverage suits you.
+Now that you understand the pros and cons, you may wonder if short-term coverage suits you.

 A short-term plan may be beneficial for you if you experience any of the following situations: